 AUW offers three distinct but integrated academic programs.

-- An undergraduate program in the liberal arts and sciences with majors in Bioinformatics; Economics; Environmental Sciences; Politics, Philosophy & Economics; and Public Health.
+- An undergraduate program in the liberal arts and sciences with majors in Bioinformatics and Biotechnology; Economics; Environmental Sciences; Politics, Philosophy & Economics; and Public Health.

 - Pathways for Promise: an intensive one-year English language program where students gain the academic competencies to succeed in AUW’s English-language curriculum.
 This preparatory program was initiated in 2016 to extend AUW’s reach into particularly marginalized populations.